 - receiving low quality protein and produce, depending on the standard of particular services

 - food spoiling before a person is ready to cook it

 - needing more time if a recipe requires new cooking techniques

-- being expensive, which may affect households that require large quantities of food
+- high costs, which may particularly affect households that require large quantities of food

-- Price: We assessed what the weekly cost is for the same number of meals and servings, so people can decide what is most appropriate for their budget.
+- Price: MNT compared the weekly cost for the same number of meals and servings, so people can decide what is most appropriate for their budget.

 The sections below explore some of the most affordable meal delivery services.
 Many companies also offer discounts for people who are new to the service.

 This article bases all prices on a plan offering three recipes per week with two servings each.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.

 All quotes are from Healthline Nutrition and Fitness Editor Kelli McGrane, MS, RD, who received free meal delivery kits from several brands included in this article.